 The straps are also part way adjustable, but here's where it gets really interesting: this bra has two sets of fastenings: one at normal band level that fastens with a narrower band than the others (2 rows of hooks and eyes), and another slightly higher up which also fastens with the same number of hooks and eyes.
 This innovative design helps to provide that additional support for larger cup sizes like me as it hold the bra close to the body at band level and boob level.
 On top of that, I just think this looks really cool too!
 This works partly as a racerback with this design.
 The only issue I have with this fastening is that it's a little more tricky to do up by yourself - fortunately I had a handy photographer (better known as my fiancé!) on hand here, but it's definitely not as easy when you're alone.

 This bra is pretty much ideal for high impact sports, and the one I would reach for first for anything intensive like Crossfit, HIIT training and future Tough Mudder events.
 It honestly makes me feel like I have a much smaller bust and makes training so much easier for me.

-This bra also boasts an impressive size range for DD+ – although it doesn’t have a 28 band option, I’d judge the 30 band to be on par with a 28 band in the others (possibly even a little tighter maybe!).
+This bra also boasts an impressive size range for DD+ - although it doesn't have a 28 band option, I'd judge the 30 band to be on par with a 28 band in the others (possibly even a little tighter maybe!).
 It goes from a 30D to a 38HH, with the 32 and 34 band sizes also offering B and C cups.
-It too has a range of colour options including fun contrasting colours like red and lime, as well as more standard options like my dark grey, plain black and white.
+It too has a range of colour options, as well as more standard options like my dark grey and plain black.

 So there we have it, Sian's amazingly in-depth reviews of three of our top selling sports bras right now.
 Let us know what you thought of this blog in the comments below or over on our social channels, and have a nosey at our Top 10 Sports Bras!
 You can also read through our Sports Bra Buying Guide to find the perfect style for you.